quxiaofeng/projetcompromis/_includes/index.md

 ![](/images/git-install-path-options.png)

-This options is normally safe and powerful enough for git users.
+This option is normally safe and powerful enough for git users.

 ![](/images/git-install-line-ending-options.png)

-This options preserves the original line endings and commits platform independent codes.
+This option preserves the original line endings and commits platform independent codes.

 #### 3. Generate SSH key using **Git Bash**